ADS4GPTs/ads4gpts/README.md

 ## Introduction

-**Ads4GPTs** is a platform that enables developers to integrate contextually relevant advertisements into their applications effortlessly.
+**ADS4GPTs** is a platform that enables developers to integrate contextually relevant advertisements into their applications effortlessly.
 By leveraging advanced AI models and popular frameworks, Ads4GPTs ensures that ads are meaningful and engaging to users.

 This monorepo hosts multiple SDKs and integrations for both Python and JavaScript (coming soon), organized in a way that each package can be installed separately.
 The monorepo itself is not meant to be installed as a whole.

 ## Join our Network

 AI, LLM and GPT applications can apply to join our network AI, LLM, and GPT application developers are invited to join our network by visiting our website at https://www.ads4gpts.com.
 Discover how our platform can help you integrate tailored advertising solutions designed specifically for AI-driven applications through our website at https://www.ads4gpts.com/contact-us

+Also join our community Discord to be up to date with all the news and interact with out team.
+[Discord](https://discord.gg/Q8BVQ3wZnc)

 ## Repository Structure